-Welcome to the September 2020 bloodborne pathogens education, we're glad you're here!
-If you have audio capability, you can listen to the narration, but audio is not required to complete this module.
+Welcome to the September 2020 bloodborne pathogens education online course, we're glad you're here!
+If you have audio capability, you can listen to the narration of page content, but audio is not required to complete this online course.
 When you're ready to begin, select "click here" at the bottom of the page.
 If you are using a mobile device, you may swipe this page to the left to continue.